 The Foundation regularly reviews program effectiveness and has mechanisms to incorporate lessons learned into future programs.
 The Foundation is committed to improving its programs, including, without limitation, research, care, and education, and to continually improving organizational effectiveness.
 The Foundation is responsive to changes in its field of activity and is responsive to the needs of its constituencies.

-The Foundation is committed to inclusiveness and diversity in its trustees, advisors, and volunteers.
+The Foundation is committed to inclusiveness and diversity in its trustees, advisors, employees, and volunteers.
 The Foundation takes meaningful steps to promote inclusiveness in its hiring, retention, promotion, board recruitment, and engaging its constituencies.
 The Foundation complies with federal and state equal employment opportunity laws and maintains a policy of promoting diversity.

 When raising funds, the Foundation is truthful in its solicitation materials.
 The Foundation respects the privacy concerns of individual donors, expends funds consistent with donor intent, and discloses important and relevant information to potential donors.